 On our ride back to Paris we will pay a visit to the kitchen gardens at the Roche Guyon with its spectacular views of former chateau on the Seine river.

 We conclude our stay in Paris with a dinner at the Maison d’Amerique Latin one of most exclusive as well as exquisite places to dine set inside in a little known eighteenth- century townhouse and garden.
+Prepare to be delighted.

 The Domaine at Chantilly still resembles a royal estate: it is not only an historic château, but boasts an exceptional art collection, pristine horse stables, and gardens designed by André LeNôtre, the landscape architect of Versailles.